 From 1977 to 1985, His Holiness served in Ghana, engaged in social, educational and agricultural development projects.
 He is accredited with successfully growing wheat on Ghanaian soil for the first time in the nation’s history.
 His Holiness returned to Pakistan in 1985 and served in various senior administrative posts within the Community during the next 18 years, including as Chief Executive of the Ahmadiyya Muslim Community in Pakistan from 1997 until his election as Khalifa.

 His Holiness resides in London, UK with his wife, Amtul Sabooh Ahmad.
-He has two children and four grandchildren.
+He has two children and five grandchildren.